STS-3: Mission summary

 Columbia was launched from Kennedy Space Center at 16:00 UTC, on March 22, 1982, the planned launch date.
 This was the first launch with an unpainted external tank (ET).
 The launch was delayed by one hour due to the failure of a heater on a nitrogen-gas ground support line.
 Prior to the launch, Columbia had spent only 70 days in the Orbiter Processing Facility – a record checkout time.

 STS-3 lifting off from Launch Complex-39A at Kennedy Space Center.

 The Plasma Diagnostics Package (PDP) is grappled by the shuttle's Remote Manipulator System (Canadarm).

 The primary objectives of the flight were to continue testing the Remote Manipulator System (Canadarm) and to carry out extensive thermal testing of Columbia by exposing its tail, nose and top to sunlight for varying periods of time.
 The crew found that prolonged exposure caused the cargo bay doors to warp slightly, preventing them from closing fully.
 Rolling the orbiter to balance temperatures around the orbiter resolved the issue.

 In addition, in its payload bay, Columbia again carried the Development Flight Instrumentation (DFI) package and OSS-1 (named for the NASA Office of Space Science and Applications), which consisted of a number of instruments mounted on a Spacelab pallet, intended to obtain data on the near-Earth environment and the extent of contamination caused by the orbiter itself.
-Among other experiments, the OSS pallet contained a X-ray detector for measuring the polarization of X-rays emitted by solar flares.
+Among other experiments, the OSS pallet contained an X-ray detector for measuring the polarization of X-rays emitted by solar flares.
 A test canister for the Small Self-Contained Payload program – also known as the Getaway Special (GAS) – was mounted on one side of the payload bay.

 For the first time, a number of experiments were carried in the shuttle's mid-deck lockers.
 These included an Electrophoresis Equipment Verification Test experiment to study the separation of biological components, and a Mono-disperse Latex Reactor experiment, to produce uniform micrometer-sized latex particles.
 The first Shuttle Student Involvement Project (SSIP) – a study of insect motion – also was carried in a mid-deck locker.

 A variety of minor problems were experienced during the flight.
 The orbiter's toilet malfunctioned on first use, resulting in, according to Lousma, "eight days of colorful flushing"; one Auxiliary Power Unit (APU) overheated (but worked properly during descent); both crew members experienced some space sickness; and on March 26, 1982, three communications links were lost.